Retirement And Pension Plans

 1.What are the eligibility criteria for buying a pension plan?

-To buy a pension plan you must be between 18 and 70 years and must be able to pay regular premiums.
+To buy a pension plan, you must be between 18 and 70 years and be able to pay regular premiums.
 Moreover, check the vesting age after which you can start receiving the payouts

 2.What are the different types of government retirement pension plans?

-3.How to get ₹1 lakh pension per month?
+3.How to get a ₹1 lakh pension per month?

-To get ₹1 lakh per month you need to invest a lump sum or regular payments to build sizeable fund corpus through a suitable pension plan.
+To get ₹1 lakh per month, you need to invest a lump sum or make regular payments to build a sizeable fund corpus through a suitable pension plan.

 4.What is the difference between a pension plan and an annuity plan?